34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – External Obliques

-Extend your spine for its full length and then gradually push the hips outwards to the sides.
+Extend your spine to its full length and then gradually push the hips outwards to the sides.
 This stretch should be avoided if you have any kind of lower back issues.

 Yoga_25_26